 The next day my mother called and asked if I remembered the old widow who was the last to bring potatoes for the kids.
 “Of course,” I replied, “I will never forget her.”

 My mother then informed me the widow died early that morning.
 Yesterday she gave six potatoes to Jesus and today she went to be with Him–to get her reward!

 FATHER’S HOUSE is a ministry with innovative programs to rescue children from dangerous family situations, and bring them up in a loving Christian Foster Home environment.
 Ultimately the goal is to restore and reunite the family unit these children escaped from.
 If restoration is not possible, then they are prepared for adoption or taught the necessary skills to become independent young people who will integrate into society, and be leaders of tomorrow.
+Please consider supporting the ministry of Father’s House in Kyiv, Ukraine.
+Your support will impact orphans and street kids.
 GIVE TO “FATHER’S HOUSE” MINISTRY

 Roman Kornyko is the founder & director of Father’s House.
 This ministry is dedicated to saving and restoring the lives of street children in Ukraine’s capital city of Kyiv.

 How will YOUR support be used to help this ministry?